 Ash Long built a strategic partnership with Melbourne radio station 3AW’s Nightline and Overnighters programs to maximise readership of the Melbourne Observer.
-Ash Long wrote the Nightlines book for Bruce Mansfield and Philip Brady.
+Ash Long wrote the Nightlines book in 1996 for Bruce Mansfield and Philip Brady.
 The long-standing partnership with Keith McGowan of the Overnighters show was extremely popular.
 Ash Long wrote the humourous Upper Gannawarra Football League serial that was aired on 3AW each morning.

 The team of Melbourne Observer editorial columnists over the years, under Long’s leadership, have included Len Baker, Harry Beitzel, Matt Bissett-Johnson, Robert Drosseart, David Ellis, Rob Foenander, Kyle Galley, Jane Holmes, Julie Houghton, Yvonne Lawrence, Mike McColl Jones, John O’Keefe, John Pasquarelli, Ted Ryan, Nick Le Souef, Keith McGowan, Cheryl Threadgold, Kevin Trask, Gary Turner and Gavin Wood.

 The ongoing success of the Melbourne Observer has seen it peak at 152 pages.

 The Black Saturday fires of February 7, 2009, witnessed Australia’s greatest peace-time disaster.
 Some 173 lives were lost.